 Frozen – Up to 1 month.

-I hope you enjoy this delicious plant-based version of Japanese mabo nasu!
-If you try it out, I’d love if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
-It’s also helpful to share any adjustments you made to the recipe with other readers.
+I hope you enjoy this Vegan Mabo Nasu recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!

 Plant-Based Mabo Nasu (Japanese Mapo Eggplant)